Skip to page navigation

 Overview

-The Office of Personnel Management (OPM) officially began its Retirement Services program’s 2023 Disability Earnings Survey (DES) on Services Online as of February 14, 2024.
-OPM is surveying its entire population of 46,444 disability annuitants under age 60.
+The Office of Personnel Management (OPM) officially began its Retirement Services program’s 2024 Disability Earnings Report (DER) in Services Online on February 14, 2025.
+OPM is surveying its entire population of 45,212 disability annuitants under age 60.
 OPM will analyze annuitants’ responses to determine if they are eligible to continue receiving benefits.
-We will also verify if they have earned over the 80% earnings limit during any employment in the 2023 tax year after they began receiving benefits.
-When this limit is met or exceeded, annuitants are considered restored to earnings capacity and their benefits will cease as of June 30, 2024.
+We will also verify if they have earned over the 80% earnings limit during any employment in the 2024 tax year after they began receiving benefits.
+When this limit is met or exceeded, annuitants are considered restored to earnings capacity and their benefits will cease as of June 30, 2025.

 All disability annuitants under age 60 (excluding appointed representative payees, guardians, conservators, and organizational payees) were sent notifications via mail or email.
 The notifications announced the opening of the survey through Services Online along with further instructions on how to complete the survey:

-• During the week starting January 21, 2024, all members of the survey population who did not have an active Services Online account were sent notification by mail.
+• Beginning the week starting January 26, 2025, all members of the survey population who did not have an active Services Online account were sent notification by mail.

-• Email notification was sent on Tuesday, January 22, 2024, to all members of the survey population who had an active Services Online Account.
+• Email notification was sent beginning on Friday, January 24, 2025, to all members of the survey population who had an active Services Online Account.

 Both notifications provided additional Services Online survey completion instructions.
-The 2023 DES is available on Services Online as of Wednesday, February 14, 2024.
-Annuitants may submit their reported earnings through Services Online from February 14, 2024, through June 30, 2024.
-We ask that all annuitants complete the survey, regardless of whether they had earned income in 2023.
+The 2024 DER is available on Services Online as of Wednesday, February 14, 2025.
+Annuitants may submit their reported earnings through Services Online from February 14, 2025, through June 30, 2025.
+We ask that all annuitants complete the survey, regardless of whether they had earned income in 2024.

 Marital Status Certification Survey